VP Ryan? Prof. Ryan? GOP nominee's future unclear

-Some senior Republicans caution it might not be that easy.
+Senior Republicans caution it might not be that easy.

 A return also would make Ryan a leading target for Democrats.
 For the next few years, Democrats would lay traps in legislation, forcing him to take sides on measures that could come back to haunt him during a presidential bid.